carsonzhu/labelme/README.md

 ## Acknowledgement

-This repo is the fork of [mpitid/pylabelme](https://github.com/mpitid/pylabelme), whose development has already stopped.
+This repo is the fork of [wkentaro/labelme](https://github.com/wkentaro/labelme).